Understanding behaviour support and restrictive practices - for providers

 The Positive Behaviour Support Capability Framework

 The Positive Behaviour Support Capability Framework focuses on the knowledge and skills that underpin contemporary evidence-based practice.
-It reflects the diversity of and variation in the sector’s capability in delivering behaviour support and provides a pathway for recognition and professional progression for behaviour support practitioners.
+It reflects the diversity and variation of the sector’s capability in delivering behaviour support and provides a pathway for recognition and professional progression for behaviour support practitioners.

-Read more about the Positive Behaviour Support Capability Framework.
+Self-assessment Resource Guide for the Positive Behaviour Support Capability Framework

 Which restrictive practices are regulated and what providers are required to do